Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Reachable Sets

 \begin{lemma} The reachable set of the independent agent, per the dynamics in (\ref{eq:agent_Dyn}), at time $T \in [0, \infty)$ is the circle with its center at $\mathbf{x}_I^0$ and radius $v_I T$. \end{lemma}

 \begin{proof} Without loss of generality, let $\mathbf{x}_I^0$ be the origin.
-Using Lemma \ref{lemma:1D_reach}, all points on the line segment joining the origin and the point $[v_IT\cos\theta,v_IT\sin\theta]^\top$ can be reached with the control function of the form
+Based on Lemma \ref{lemma:1D_reach}, all points on the line segment that join the origin and the point $[v_IT\cos\theta,v_IT\sin\theta]^\top$ can be reached with the control function of the form

 using an appropriate switching time, for all $\theta \in (-\pi/2,\pi/2]$.
 The points on the boundary of the reachable set, which are of the form $[v_IT\cos\theta,v_IT\sin\theta]^\top$, are reached by choosing the control $\mathbf{u}_I(t) = [v_I\cos\theta,v_I\sin\theta]^\top$, $t \in [0,T]$.
 Therefore, in the two-dimensional case